udda/multiload-ng/README.md

 ### Official support
 Take a look at [extras directory](https://github.com/udda/multiload-ng/tree/master/extras).
-There are scripts for many Linux distributions, that generate packages which can be then installed through package managers.
+There are scripts for most Linux distributions, that generate packages which can be then installed through package managers.

 ### Unofficial support